AppGharage/Epay-Docs/source/docs/deploying-your-site.md

 ### Changing the Source and Destination Directories

-Jigsaw will look for your source files in a `source` directory, and will output your files to a directory named `build_` followed by the environment you specified in the `jigsaw build` command (`build_local` by default, or `build_staging`, `build_production`, etc.).
+Jigsaw will look for your source files in a `source` directory, and will output your files to a directory named `build_` followed by the environment you specified in the `build` command (`build_local` by default, or `build_staging`, `build_production`, etc.).
 You can, however, customize these locations by adding a `build` key to the array in `config.php`, and specifying your own source and/or destination paths.

 > _config.php_